Mayfly277/mayfly277.github.io/_posts/2022-11-02-GOADv2-pwning-part10.md

 - A good example of exploitation can be found here: [https://snovvcrash.rocks/2022/03/06/abusing-kcd-without-protocol-transition.html](https://snovvcrash.rocks/2022/03/06/abusing-kcd-without-protocol-transition.html)

 > The self-RBCD trick doesn't work anymore.
 When i was writing this article i tried the self-rbcd without success many times.
-After multiple tries and fail i ask to charlie (@_nwodtuhs) what i am doing wrong, because i can't get why this don't work as expected.
-He explain to me that the self rbcd trick didn't work anymore and have been silent patch by Microsoft :'(
+After multiple tries and fail i ask to charlie (@_nwodtuhs) what i am doing wrong, because i can't find out why this don't work as expected.
+He explained to me that the self rbcd trick didn't work anymore and have been silent patch by Microsoft :'(
 {: .prompt-warning }

 - To exploit the constrained delegation here we only need a forwardable TGS as administrator to any service on castelblack